rodekruis/helpful-information/README.md

 Recommended:

-- Add as little (extra) content (outside of the tagged-columns) as possible; It will increase the filesize and loading-time.
+- Add as little (extra) content (outside of the tagged-columns) as possible; It will increase the file-size and loading-time.
 (And it is still also publicly visible on the internet, via de Google Sheets "view-only"-mode.)
 - _**Do use**_ the `#SLUG`-column with "human readable" identifiers, using: "lowercase letters, numbers and hyphens(`-`) only".
   This way URLs will be memorable and 'shareable' via speech/on the phone.